 You can use the microphone on your controller or computer to interact with scenes by making noises, singing, whistling or blowing.
 It's a game that encourages exploration and experimentation.
 There are no right or wrong moves.
 There isn't a tight rhythm grid to match.
 Instead, your input is processed to recognise and reward melodies ranging from rigid to adventurous.
 If you do hit a beat you are rewarded with special powers: freeze foods to create a sculpture, turn day into night, or compel your food to dance to the music.
 There are even secret combinations of rhythm that activate special modes.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Nour: Play With Your Food or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Nour: Play With Your Food in how they play or their theme.
 These are good alternative games to Nour: Play With Your Food.